AllGunsBlazing/Bubble-Game/README.md

 # Bubble-Game
-to learn the concept event bubbling
+to learn the concept of event bubbling